AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2e.
-Mixed case: some students in a class already unmarked, some missing assignment
+Mixed case: in a class, some students' assignments are already unmarked, while some are missing the assignment
     * 2e1.
 EduBook informs the tutor that no assignments were unmarked, and reports how many students' assignments were already unmarked and how many did not exist.

   Use case ends.

 ### Non-Functional Requirements